maciekw129/maciekw129/README.md

 ## Hello and welcome to my Github profile! 👋

-I'm 22 years old intern Frontend developer from Poland.
-Here you can find some projects that I made througt my learning path.
+I'm 23 years old intern Frontend developer from Poland.
+I started coding out of interest during COVID-19 pademia.
+Not long after that, I realized that this is what I want to do professionally.<br/><br/>
+I have already some first commercial experience in programming, as a Salesforce Developer ⚡ and now I'm looking for some more opportunities! 🔭

+Here you can find some of the projects I have created 😄

 <!--